GLACIAL PLATEAU COMING SOON

 I will be reviewing the album soon.
 It is not an easy task, reviewing albums like this.
 There is always so much to explain or maybe nothing at all.
 I never know.
 If I know anything at all, I know how very important these songs are to Sid Hagan.
 I can tell by the obvious care put into the songs and the recordings.
 I can tell by the way Curreri handled it and by the superb vocals Sproule added.

 Albums like this makes me wish I could be the Maxell Man, ensconced in that overstuffed armchair, the sound from the speakers blowing my hair back.
 I don’t have long hair anymore (though I do have hair, thank the gods) but I would grow it for that experience and this album.

 *FRANK PASSED AWAY 3 WEEKS AFTER WRITING THIS INTRODUCTION TO MY ALBUM.
+IN THE FIRST MESSAGES HE SENT TO ME HE CALLED SERE "AN UNDERGROUND CLASSIC".
+FRANK'S REVIEWS WERE REGULARLY FEATURED IN NO DEPRESSION.
 HE TOTALLY GOT WHAT I WAS DOING AND TOUCHED MY HEART WITH HIS KINDNESS AND SUPPORT.

 HUNDREDS OF MUSICIANS POSTED ON HIS FACEBOOK PAGE AFTER HIS PASSING EXPRESSING LOVE AND GRIEF THAT HE WAS GONE.